Carson Kvapil

 Carson Wade Kvapil (born May 22, 2003) is an American professional stock car racing driver.
-He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 1 and TBA Chevrolet Camaro SS's for JR Motorsports.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the Nos.
+1/9 Chevrolet Camaro SSs for JR Motorsports and the No. 91 Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
 He is the son of 2003 NASCAR Craftsman Truck Series champion Travis Kvapil and older brother of Super Late Model driver Caden Kvapil.

 Racing career

 In 2017, Kvapil ran in select events in the Southeast Limited Late Model Series as well as the Challenger Division.
 It was in the latter series where he won in two of three starts in the division that year, with those wins coming at Dillon Motor Speedway and Florence Motor Speedway.
 In the following year, he ran select races in the ARCA Midwest Tour, winning in his first start at Golden Sands Speedway before twentieth and fourth in his next starts at Grundy County Speedway and Dells Raceway Park respectively.
 He also made his CARS Late Model Stock Tour debut that year, driving the No. 35 Chevrolet, and finished 17th at Tri-County Speedway.

 In 2019, Kvapil ran three races of the CARS Super Late Model Tour and got a best finish of second at South Boston Speedway.
 He also ran one Late Model Tour race at Orange County Speedway, finishing 22nd.
 In 2020, he ran all but one race in the Super Late Model Tour and finished fifth in the standings with a best finish of fourth at both events at Hickory Motor Speedway.
 Also in 2020, he won the Carolina Pro Late Model Series championship, winning six races despite running in only seven of the nine scheduled events.

 In 2021, Kvapil ran the full Super Late Model Tour schedule in the No. 35 Chevrolet for his father Travis.
 He won the championship over Matt Craig by one point by virtue of his win in the season finale at South Boston.
 Also in 2021, he ran three ARCA Menards Series East races for Cook-Finley Racing in the No. 41 Chevrolet.
-He failed to finish all three events he entered in, finishing 14th at the season-opening race at New Smyrna Speedway due to an ignition issue, 11th at Five Flags Speedway due to vibration, and again 11th at Nashville Fairgrounds Speedway due to engine issues.
+He failed to finish all three events he entered, finishing 14th at the season-opening race at New Smyrna Speedway due to an ignition issue, 11th at Five Flags Speedway due to vibration, and again 11th at Nashville Fairgrounds Speedway due to engine issues.